 In August of 2008, he took an assignment with the Buckingham Branch Railroad in Virginia, where he provided instruction and management over operations, and provided training to all departments, as well as safety classes to customers.
 In 2012, he accepted a position with CSX Transportation as a Trainmaster of Passenger Operations where he currently works as an operational liaison between CSX and passenger/commuter agencies, as well as state and federal government entities.

-NSPS Director Dr. Jack Fisher is a plastic and reconstructive surgeon who has practiced in Nashville for 29 years.
+NSPS Director Dr. Jack Fisher is a plastic and reconstructive surgeon who has practiced in Nashville for 30 years.
 His medical training was at Emory University in Atlanta.
-He has a passion for trains of all sizes.
-He has sponsored the yearly train exhibit at the Adventure Science Center for 29 years.
-He and a friend built the toy train displays at Vanderbilt Children’s Hospital, which has brought hours of pleasure to the children for over a decade.
+He has a passion for trains of all sizes and has sponsored the yearly train exhibit at the Adventure Science Center for 29 years.
+He and a friend built the toy train displays at Vanderbilt Children’s Hospital, which has brought countless hours of pleasure to the children for over a decade.

 He is recognized both nationally and internationally for his expertise in Plastic Surgery.
 He was President of The American Society for Aesthetic Plastic Surgery, and is Associate Clinical Professor of Plastic Surgery at Vanderbilt University and previous Chief of Plastic Surgery at Centennial Medical Center.